felixbmuller/sorcerer/README.md

 - ~~strip whitespace from name~~
 - remove npm warnings
 - screen freezes for the last player during the 5sec pause (only in production)
-- does serving a view during the 5sec sleep open race conditions?
+- rewrite model to serve requests during the 5sec pause

 ## Game Logic